 Now, I am by no means telling you that you need to dress better or wear makeup to feel like an adult.
-No way.
+No way, not at all.
 Do what you feel comfortable in.
 I, however, have acne that I want to cover up and I want to just dress overall better than I have in the past.

 Unfortunately, acne is something that goes with having PCOS.
 It may clear up if I had a better diet and exercised regularly but right now I’m not.
 And I know that makeup can enhance the beauty I already have.
 I don’t want makeup because I think I’m ugly and want to hide who I am.
 I just want to enhance my beauty.
 Also, acne makes me look younger than I am and people tend to treat “younger” child care workers different from older ones.